c4pt000/a-PROTECTED_QR_CODE-QR-code-Encryption-layer-for-QR-codes-in-plainsight-and-machine-vision-and-crypt/README.md

 fictious real world example / application as a visual mental experiment / explaination

+current QR codes are unprotected from any shoulder surfer with a QR code enabled smart phone

+where it is a QR code for cryptocurrency or a QR code for password logins generated for QR code import

 ![s1](https://raw.githubusercontent.com/c4pt000/a-PROTECTED_QR_CODE-QR-code-Encryption-layer-for-QR-codes-in-plainsight-and-machine-vision/master/QR-protected-import-only-by-paired-phone.png)

 # update noticed this news story